Hale Farm & Village Welcomes You!

 Make Hale Farm & Village your partner in learning this fall!
 Ticket information for individuals and small groups can be found HERE.
 For groups of 10 or more, or for questions about our educational programs, please use the form HERE to arrange for your visit.

-Coming in late fall 2020: Distance Learning with Hale Farm & Village
+Available Now: Distance Learning with Hale Farm & Village

 Kids in Communities from Long Ago (grades K-4), Market and Me (grade 3) and The Roots of Entrepreneurship (grade 4 support Ohio’s Learning Standards in Social Studies, English Language Arts, and Financial Literacy.